Top Things to Do in Bangkok: Best Activities & Must-Sees

 A boat trip along this river gives you a completely different perspective of Bangkok: on one side, you'll see ancient temples and traditional wooden houses on stilts, and on the other, ultra-modern skyscrapers reflecting in the water.

-You've got a few fantastic options, depending on your budget and what kind of adventure you're after: the local orange flag boat taxi (a real bargain at 15 baht, which is about 35p – it's incredibly authentic and absolutely buzzing with locals on their way to work), or perhaps a tourist cruise with a English-speaking guide, ready to unveil all the fascinating sights along the way, or, for something truly special, a romantic sunset dinner cruise, featuring a delectable Thai buffet and a captivating traditional dance performance.
+You've got a few fantastic options, depending on your budget and what kind of adventure you're after: the local orange flag boat taxi (a real bargain at 15 baht, which is about 35p – it's incredibly authentic and absolutely buzzing with locals on their way to work), or perhaps a tourist cruise with an English-speaking guide, ready to unveil all the fascinating sights along the way, or, for something truly special, a romantic sunset dinner cruise, featuring a delectable Thai buffet and a captivating traditional dance performance.

 The main stops to check out: Wat Arun (Temple of Dawn), which looks spectacular from the river; the Pak Khlong Talat flower market, open 24 hours a day; and if you hop off at Tha Tien pier, you're right next to Wat Pho!